Pyrrhus of Epirus: Legacy

 Pyrrhus and his campaign in Italy provided the Greek world with an opportunity to check the advance of Rome further into the Mediterranean.
 The failure to fully exploit this opportunity while Rome was still only an Italian regional power had immense consequences.
 The conquest of Magna Graecia by the Romans brought them into direct competition with Carthage, ultimately leading to the First Punic War.
-Rome's victory in this conflict arguably transformed it from a regional power to one of the most powerful states in the Mediterranean.
-Over the next century the failure of the various Kingdoms and city states of the Hellenistic world to put on a united front against Rome resulted in their absorption into the Roman Empire or, in the case of some, the reduction to the status of a Roman client state.
-By 197 BC, Macedonia and many southern Greek city-states became Roman client states; in 188 BC, the Seleucid Empire was forced to cede most of Asia Minor to Rome's ally Pergamon (Pergamum).
+Rome's victory in this conflict transformed it from a regional power to one of the most powerful states in the Mediterranean.
+Over the next century the failure of the various kingdoms and city-states of the Hellenistic world to form a united front against Rome resulted in their reduction to either the status of Roman client states, or outright annexation by the Roman Republic.
+By 197 BC, Macedonia and many southern Greek city-states became Roman clients; in 188 BC, the Seleucid Empire was forced to cede most of Asia Minor to Rome's ally Pergamon (Pergamum).
 In 133 BC Attalus III, the last King of Pergamon (excluding the pretender Eumenes III), bequeathed the Kingdom and its considerable territories in Asia Minor to Rome in his will.
-At the destruction of Corinth in 146 BC Rome defeated the city-state of Corinth and its allies in the Achaean League.
-The league was dissolved and Rome took formal possession of the territoires which constitute modern day Greece, re-organising these territories into province of Macedonia.
-Finally, in 63 BC, Pompey Magnus delivered the final coup de grace to the already much reduced Seleucid Empire, deposing its last ruler and absorbing its territories into the new Roman province of Syria.
+At the destruction of Corinth in 146 BC Rome defeated Corinth and its allies of the Achaean League.
+The league was dissolved and Rome took formal possession of the territories which now constitute modern-day Greece, reorganizing them into the Roman province of Macedonia.
+In 63 BC, Pompey Magnus delivered the coup de grâce to the already much-reduced Seleucid Empire, deposing its last ruler and creating Roman Syria from its remaining territories.
+The Ptolemaic Kingdom lingered on as a Roman client state until annexation in 30 BC as Roman Egypt.

 Pyrrhus wrote memoirs and several books on the art of war.
 These have since been lost, although, according to Plutarch, Hannibal was influenced by them, and they received praise from Cicero.

 Pyrrhus was married five times: his first wife Antigone bore him a daughter called Olympias and a son named Ptolemy in honour of her stepfather.
 She died in 295 BC, possibly in childbirth, since that was the same year her son was born.
 His second wife was Lanassa, daughter of King Agathocles of Syracuse (r.
-317–289 BC), whom he married in about 295 BC; the couple had two sons, Alexander and Helenus; Lanassa left Pyrrhus.
-His third wife was the daughter of Audoleon, King of Paeonia; his fourth wife was the Illyrian princess Bircenna, who was the daughter of King Bardylis II (r. c.
-295–290 BC); and his fifth wife was the daughter of Ptolemy Keraunos, whom he married in 281/280 BC.
+317–289 BC), whom he married in about 295 BC; the couple had a son, Alexander.
+His third wife was the daughter of Audoleon, King of Paeonia.
+His fourth wife was the Illyrian princess Bircenna, who was the daughter of King Bardylis II,(r. c.
+295–290 BC) who bore Pyrrhus's youngest son, Helenus.
+His fifth wife was the daughter of Ptolemy Keraunos, whom he married in 281/280 BC.